Skip to main content

 Terms of reference

 University Animal Care Committee (UACC) members should be appointed for terms of normally no less than two years and normally no more than four years (renewable once, normally) and not to exceed 8 years for non-ex-officio members.
-The members of the UACC are appointed by the Vice-President, Research and International (except as noted below) with the advice of the Director of Animal Care.
-The membership of the committee may be augmented by the Vice-President Research and International in accordance to the needs of the University.
+The members of the UACC are appointed by the Vice-President, Research and Innovation (except as noted below) with the advice of the Director of Animal Care.
+The membership of the committee may be augmented by the Vice-President Research and Innovation in accordance to the needs of the University.
 This includes:

 a.
-A Chair, appointed by the Associate Vice-President, Research and International, who should not be directly involved in the management of the University's animal facilities, nor be the consulting veterinarian for SFU, nor preferably be a major user directly involved in the research of animals, in order to avoid potential conflicts of interest;
+A Chair, appointed by the Associate Vice-President, Research and Innovation, who should not be directly involved in the management of the University's animal facilities, nor be the consulting veterinarian for SFU, nor preferably be a major user directly involved in the research of animals, in order to avoid potential conflicts of interest;

 b.
 A minimum of three tenured or tenure-track SFU Faculty members experienced with animal care and use and, who may or may not be actively using animals during their term on the UACC.
 Normally, this represents one member of each major animal-using department;